The Son of God Is Lord over All

 For since the creation of the world His invisible attributes are clearly seen, being understood by the things that are made, even His eternal power and Godhead, so that they are without excuse, Romans 1:20 (NKJV)

-An accurate understanding of his creation will foster a better understanding of God; whereas, a faulty or false model will misrepresent him.
+An accurate understanding of his creation will foster a better understanding of God; whereas, a false model will misrepresent him.

 The word translated as “firmament” in the KJV and NKJV is the Hebrew word raqia, which is rather vaguely rendered as “sky” or “expanse” in most other versions.
-This latter way of translating raqia accommodates the generally accepted heliocentric model and is an example of what is called eisegesis, the reading into God’s Word what we want it to say, rather than what it actually means.
-We want avoid doing that and instead allow the Bible to say what God intended.
+This more recent way of translating raqia is an example of eisegesis, which reads into the Bible a preconception rather than allowing scripture to say what the author intended.
+Such unfaithfulness to the original text accommodates the generally accepted heliocentric model.
+We want to do our best to avoid such dishonesty.

-The English word “firmament” better communicates the meaning of the word raqia.
-The Bible depicts it as an immense and strong vaulted dome-like structure made of something like sapphire blue crystal (Ezekiel 1:22), molten metal (Job 37:18), or glass (Revelation 4:6).
+The English word “firmament” (something firm) better communicates the meaning of the word raqia.
+The Bible depicts it as an immense and strong vaulted dome-like structure that God stretched out over the earth like a circular tent, which is made of something like sapphire blue crystal or frost (Ezekiel 1:22), shaped or beaten metal (Job 37:18), or glass (Revelation 4:6).

 In Genesis 1:8, God called the firmament (raqia) heaven (shamayim).
 God used the firmament to separate the waters (mayim) below from those located above it.